Sedum vs Succulents

 Dense mats, fast spread, and good winter survival make Sedum the better living mulch in open beds.
 Many hardy types handle road splash and poor soil, so you spend more time edging than replacing plants.

-Most container succulents stay as clumps and will not knit together like a lawn substitute.
+Most container Succulents stay as clumps and will not knit together like a lawn substitute.
 Many popular species are tender, so a single hard frost can wipe out an entire low border planted at the curb.

 Indoor windowsill pots